aliceinwire/tofuwiki/README.markdown

 ## Extra macros

-SoyWiki adds a few convenient Vim macros.
+TofuWiki adds a few convenient Vim macros.

 * `\` in normal mode reformats the current paragraph.
 It is equivalent to `gqap`. (`:help formatting`)